aws/jsii/gh-pages/content/home/features.md

 [TypeScript] release.

 !!! warning
-    The `jsii` compiler imposes some restrictions on whath **TypeScript** features can be used to declare the APIs exported by a *jsii module*, in order to ensure those APIs can be consistently represented in other languages.
+    The `jsii` compiler imposes some restrictions on what **TypeScript** features can be used to declare the APIs exported by a *jsii module*, in order to ensure those APIs can be consistently represented in other languages.
 For more information, refer to the [TypeScript Restrictions page][restrictions].